 One common example of overharvesting is overfishing.
 This is a term used to refer to the ocean exploitation of fish.

-Eventually, certain fish become endangered species, and they could be hunted to the point of extinction.
+Eventually, certain fish become endangered species and could be hunted to extinction.
 Even though oceans cover the vast majority of the planet, we can still fish to the point of exterminating species from the planet.
 Remember that fish aren’t just food.

-They also contribute to the health of the world’s oceans, which have a direct impact on us.
+They also contribute to the health of the world’s oceans, which directly impact us.
 Therefore, if we fish too much, we could disrupt the balance of our ecosystem, contributing to harmful impacts.

-There are a lot of significant threats to the biodiversity of the planet.
+There are a lot of significant threats to the planet’s biodiversity.
 They include:

 - Overharvesting